Therapy Plans

 Therapy plans help organize the delivery of tests and therapies across multiple encounters for a specific health condition.
 Plans and protocols, like templates, express best practice and cannot be edited.

 Therapy plans are patient-specific instances of therapy protocols, with elements selected to suit unique patient needs and constraints.
-A plan can incorporate one or more treatment protocols under a common lead provider and a common review scheme.
+A plan can incorporate one or more treatment protocols under a common plan provider and a common review scheme.
 Simply put, a therapy plan is a recurring SmartSet.
-The purpose, structure and use of therapy plans is covered in a guide for clinicians:
+The purpose, structure and use of therapy plans is covered in a guide for clinicians.

 Special Situations